calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

-Objective: Perform reference based genome assemblies for P. aeruginosa acute clinical isolates from NCBI BioProject `PRJNA288601`.
+Commands issued and rationale for reference based genome assemblies for P. aeruginosa acute clinical isolates from NCBI BioProject `PRJNA288601` and annotation.

 Download the raw fastq files from the Sequence Read Archive (SRA).